Getting in touch with seniors is harder than AP Calculus.

 Getting a “no” lets you spend more time on each “yes”

+Look at a "no" as a green light to efficiency.
 Because texting gives you a better response rate across the board, you’ll have a much clearer picture of which students are interested in your school — and which ones aren’t.
-That lets you stop wasting time on lost causes, and focus on the students who are missing application materials, or just need some extra hand-holding.
+That lets you stop wasting time on lost causes, and focus on the students who are missing application materials or just need some extra hand-holding.

 “We have over 700 more quality contacts compared to this time last year.
 And I attribute that to texting.
 We’re optimistic this will translate to a significant increase in yield.”